FabricMC/fabric/README.md

 ## Using Fabric API to play with mods

-Make sure you have install fabric loader first.
+Make sure you have installed fabric loader first.
 More information about installing Fabric Loader can be found [here](https://fabricmc.net/use/).

 To use Fabric API, download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api), [GitHub Releases](https://github.com/FabricMC/fabric/releases) or [Modrinth](https://modrinth.com/mod/fabric-api).